lucatume/wp-intercooler/README.md

 ## Installation
 Download the zip file and copy it in the WordPress plugin folder, activate it.
-This plugin does nothing but enqueue [intercooler.js](http://intercoolerjs.org/) script on the page, no menus or settings are available.
+This plugin does nothing but enqueue [intercooler.js](http://intercoolerjs.org/) version `0.9.3` script on the page, no menus or settings are available.

 ## Filters
 By default the plugin will enqueue the library on the front-end only and not on the back-end (the admin area).